Certseeds/CS305_2019F_Remake/lab03/lab03_report.md

 2. In this log, I get the request head and response head & response body – a json file.
 For request,

 + 1st line means Host: the aimed domain address of web is httpbin.org
 + 2nd line means the User-Agent it use is "cURL/7.66.0"
 + 3rd line means the Accept is just "*/*" (maybe means accept anything)

 3. For response,

 + 1st, it uses HTTP1.1 protocol and the status code are 200, which means OK.
-  + 2nd, Date is the server’s date when its response this packet.
++ 2nd, Date is the server's date when its response this packet.
 + 3rd, The Media type of the body of the request (used with POST and PUT requests).
 + 4th, The length of the response body in octets (8-bit bytes)
 + 5th, Control options for the current connection and list of hop-by-hop request fields.
-  + 6th, A name for the server. in this case, it’s gunicorn/19.9.0.
++ 6th, A name for the server. in this case, it's gunicorn/19.9.0.
 + 7th, Specifying which web sites can participate in cross-origin resource sharing.
 + 8th, same as 7th.

 4. wireshark screenshot

 <div>
   <img src=" ./pca_pngs/lab03_01_01.png"><br />
   <div>Fig.1</div>